Raj-Mandloii/lyst_project/README.md

 - Lyst is also a unique source of fashion data insights, and is responsible for The Lyst Index, the industry leading report of the hottest brands and products worldwide.

 [Link to Website](https://62aec458d002661172622f35--delightful-biscochitos-b2f2b6.netlify.app/index.html)

+Delpoy Link: -

+Login/Singup
+Follow Us On Social Media Platform (Facebook redirecting) Page Builtup
+Sort by Prices
+Add to Cart the product
+Counting No. of items in cart
+Providing Discounts on total amount checkout the order